If you have health and fitness goals (even modest ones) and exercise at least two times a week, then supplementing with creatine can help you.

-Creatine is a naturally occurring molecule sourced in two ways: it’s synthesized by our liver and consumed directly from animal protein.
-In other words, our body makes some and we get the rest from our diet.
+Creatine is a naturally occurring molecule sourced in two ways: It's either synthesized by your liver or consumed directly from animal protein.
+In other words, your body makes some and you get the rest from your diet.

-Ninety percent of our creatine is stored in our muscles’ cells, waiting to be used as fuel.
+Ninety percent of your creatine is stored in your muscles’ cells, waiting to be used as fuel.
 And unlike glycogen and oxygen, creatine can supply readily-available energy on short notice.

-It’s like that afternoon espresso shot for our cells: it’s excellent at giving us a turbo boost when we need energy fast, but is relatively short-lived and is in short supply.
+It’s like an afternoon espresso shot for your cells—excellent at giving you a turbo boost when you need energy fast but is relatively short-lived and is in short supply.

 - Power output